 The Elegy Bibliography

+D. 65.
+The assignment was to write on two poems.
+Also to write a proposal indicating the subject of your paper and your thesis.
+The annotationsthen need to show how you are going to develop your thesis.

+The formats of all your entries do not follow MLA style and need to be corrected.
+Titles should be capitalized, editors of collections and anothogies marked by “ed.”, cities and date of publication included in the proper place.

+You will have to find another poem for comparison/contrast.
+Perhaps another elegy, though not necessarily pastoral elegy.
+What about Ben Jonson’s short poem on the death of his first son Benjamin?
+Which is more personal and sincerely mournful?
+Which is more philosophical?
+Are they both Christian?
+About poetry itself?

 Milton, J., & Hughes, M. Y. (1975).
 Paradise regained: the Minor poems, and Samson Agonistes; complete and arranged chronologically.
 Odyssey Press.
+You can’t use a primary sources in an annotated bib, only secondary sources.
+The only time when you can is to make use of introductions and footnotes to the edited volume.

 The book gives a detailed work of the poems by Milton.
-The descriptions are in pastoral imagery.
+[The descriptions are in pastoral imagery—what descriptions?].
 They together- Lycidas and Milton - began their study early in the morning, continued throughout the day late into the night.
 Besides, there were innocent recreations.
 But now that Lycidas was dead; a great change, heavy change had taken place.
 Milton laments the death of Lycidas in the manner of traditional elegiac poets.
 He asks the Muse where she had been when her Lycidas was dying, and adds that even her presence would not have saved him.

 Lambert, E. Z. (1976).
 Placing sorrow: a study of the pastoral elegy convention from Theocritus to Milton (No. 60).Univ of North Carolina Pr.

-According to the author, the elegiac form dates back to the 7th century B.C. in Greece, however, when the elegy was taken up in English poetry in the 16th century it took on a slightly different definition, more closely associated with the way it is defined today.
+According to the author, the elegiac form dates back to the 7th century B.C. in Greece, CS however, when the elegy was taken up in English poetry in the 16th century it took on a slightly different definition, more closely associated with the way it is defined today.
 In English poetry, the elegy refers to a reflective poem that does not have a set form or meter, like it did when used in Greece, but is identified by its connection to lamentation, loss, sorrow, or regret.
+Also it’s typical to end with a message of consolation.

 Milton, J. (2009).
 The complete poetry and essential prose of John Milton.Modern Library.